-My system for learning Mandarin Chinese
+My system for learning Mandarin Chinese (10 tips)

-In this blog post I explain my system for learning Mandarin Chinese as quickly as possible – in the form of seven tips.
+In this blog post I explain my system for learning Mandarin Chinese as quickly as possible – in the form of 10 tips.
 It took me a while to gain these insights and I could have made a lot more progress early on, had I been aware of them back then.

 The main writing system in mainland China are Chinese characters (simplified Hanzi).
 These characters are more like pictures and don’t have much connection with their pronunciations.